Actinodaphne: Description

 The female flowers has staminodes as many as stamens of male flowers; the ovary is superior; the stigma is shield-shaped or dilated.
 The fruit is a berry-like drupe seated on shallow or deep, cup-shaped or discoid, perianth tube.
 It has a small single seed dispersed mostly by birds.

 Ecology

 Actinodaphne species require continuously moist soil, and do not tolerate drought and frost.

 The laurel trees fall within the broad-leaved forests; mid-montane deciduous forests; and high-montane mixed stunted forests.
-Some species grow in high-altitude forests at 1500–3300 m.
+Some species grow in high-elevation forests at 1500–3300 m.

-Selected species
+Species

-121 species of Actinodaphne are recognized.
+125 species of Actinodaphne are accepted.
 They include: